kriti-rai/trailista/README.md

 # README

-ConcertSpotter is a React-based app that spots concerts based on the location user sets.
+Trailista (*or Trail-lister*) is a React-based app that locates trails per the user's location input.
+It may also be used to explore popular hikes.

 Things you may want to cover: